 🔮 “Conversation is [still] the future of commerce.”
 Even Facebook says so.

-Yes, these impending changes to the Messenger policy will mean you’ll likely have to make some adjustments to your chatbot marketing strategy.
+Yes, these changes to the Messenger policy will likely require you to make some changes to your chatbot marketing strategy.
 But Facebook is updating their Messenger rules to protect and add value to the end user’s experience on Messenger.
 So the good news here is that your business will benefit from this, too.

 How?
 Well, the Messenger team states that they designed these revised policies to “encourage businesses and developers” to do two things: